NilsSlui/easygit/README.md

 ## Installation and Usage

-To use EasyGit, ensure you have Git installed and accessible via your terminal.
+Ensure you have Git installed and accessible via your terminal.
 Clone this repository and run the following commands to install the required dependencies and start the application using 'python main.py'.

 ## Dependencies

-- **macOS:** Since EasyGit utilizes AppleScript for dialogues and folder selection, it is currently only compatible with macOS.
+- **macOS:** Since this tool utilizes AppleScript for dialogues and folder selection, it is currently only compatible with macOS.
 - **Git:** A working Git installation is required for the application to manage repositories.
 - **Python 3:** The application is written in Python 3.11 and requires it to be installed on your system.
-- **Rumps Library:** EasyGit uses the Rumps library to create the menubar application.
+- **Rumps Library:** this tool uses the Rumps library to create the menubar application.
 Install it using 'pip install rumps'.

 ## Disclaimer